Evoked Potentials

 Post-Cardiac Arrest

-- False positive rate <1% — this is the most specific and reliable prognostic tool after cardiac arrest
+- False positive rate <1% — this is among the most specific and reliable prognostic tools after cardiac arrest

-- SSEP is resistant to sedation and hypothermia, making it more reliable than clinical exam or EEG in the ICU setting
+- SSEP is relatively resistant to sedation and mild hypothermia; severe hypothermia and high-dose anesthetics can suppress cortical N20, but SSEP is generally more reliable than clinical exam or EEG in the ICU setting

 - Preserved N20 does NOT guarantee good outcome (low positive predictive value for recovery)